vivrichards600/vivrichards600.github.io/_posts/2024-08-06-unlocking-potential-chatgpt-clear-prompts.md

 ## C.L.E.A.R

-Inspired by his approach, I began experimenting with different ways to structure my prompts and eventually came up with the C.L.E.A.R acronym, which stands for Context, Lead Instructions, Examples, Assumptions, and Review.
+Inspired by his approach, I began experimenting with different ways to structure my prompts and eventually came up with the C.L.E.A.R heuristic, which stands for Context, Lead Instructions, Examples, Assumptions, and Review.
 This method has proven so far to be a useful way to structure prompts, ensuring that ChatGPT provides more relevant and useful responses.

 It's worth noting though, using C.L.E.A.R is still something I’m experimenting with.
 I wanted to write and share this approach to see if it was useful for others but also to get feedback and iterate on the idea to make using ChatGPT more useful to assist people.

-Here's a breakdown of the C.L.E.A.R approach and why it might be a good idea to start using it when generating test ideas with ChatGPT:
+Here's a breakdown of the C.L.E.A.R heuristic and why it might be a good idea to start using it when generating test ideas with ChatGPT:

 ## C - Context
 Providing context helps ChatGPT understand the background and the role it needs to assume.
 For example: